auth-global/self-documenting-cryptography/README.md

 [![Three Japanese acoustic locators, colloquially known as “war tubas”, mounted on four-wheel carriages, being inspected by Emperor Hirohito.](design-documents/media/acoustic_locator_8.jpg)](https://rarehistoricalphotos.com/aircraft-detection-radar-1917-1940/)

+Above is a historical photograph from the 1930s of the Japanese Emperor Hirohito inspecting three military acoustic locators on carts, colloquially known as "war tubas".
+Each locator has four horns, and each horn is a key part of a highly sensitive directional microphone, which were electrically amplified.
+They could be turned into potent bass horns if one were to replace the microphones with loudspeaker drivers.

+The primary intended use is for pointing the anti-aircraft guns also seen in this picture.
+Acoustic location soon lost out to radar, but continued to play niche roles for locating aircraft throughout World War II, and for locating artillery fire even after WWII.

+Acoustic location for all kinds of purposes, including aircraft, has seen a renaissance during Putin's invasion of the Ukraine.
+Listening for sound has the distinct tactical advantage of being an entirely passive endeavor, unlike radar.
+Furthermore, high-quality sound reception equipment has become far more affordable.
+Finally and most importantly, listening for particular sounds at scale has become possible thanks to integrated circuits and artificial intelligence.

+## Why Adopt Cryptoacoustics?

+From a certain point of view that is particularly cautious, the G3P's application of _cryptoacoustics_ is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this section refers to as _contextual parameters_.

+Furthermore, the G3P applies these insights to make specific suggestions about what kind of data to include in these contextual parameters when applied to password hashing.[^contextual_parameters_and_password_hashing] This suggested application of cryptoacoustics results in an example of self-documenting cryptography.

+I know of no theoretical basis for believing the cryptoacoustic constructions deployed by the G3P are workably secure in the way I conjecture they are.
+Clearly this situation is not ideal, and should not be tolerated in the long run.

+However, in the short run, I'm unconcerned about this state of affairs.
+Successfully attacking the G3P's cryptoacoustic properties requires a non-trivial response by somebody who cares enough.
+This scenario would be a secondary cybersecurity concern anyway, as this very concern has been largely or entirely neglected until now.

+I often agree with Imre Lakatos's philosophy of science, especially his notion of a _research program_, and suggest treating the idea of cryptoacoustics as a research program.

+A total failure of the cryptoacoustic research program, which is relatively unlikely, would only represent a return to today's status quo.
+A total failure of any specific cryptoacoustic construction, which is well within the realm of plausibility, would not even be recognized as a vulnerability at all by today's standards.

+Thus it seems smart to take some of the oldest password hash functions that have continued to be viable for new, well-informed, high-security deployments, and deploy them in a new way that provides incentives to more deeply understand our existing tools from a new point of view.

+Whether or not the particular cryptoacoustic constructions employed by the G3P stand up to scrutiny in the long term, deeper study of these issues might someday pave the way for new cryptographic hash functions that have enhanced cryptoacoustic potential by maximizing the _minimum obscuration overhead_ for contextual parameters.

 ## Cryptoacoustics as Watermarking

 Cryptoacoustics is an alternative form of _digital watermarking_.
 However, I don't expect the existing literature in this subfield to be of much direct benefit to developing a proper theoretical basis for cryptoacoustics, as there seems to always be differences in assumptions that often seem irreconcilable.